jatioi/mkdocs-seo-textbook/docs/week_2/week2day3.md

 # Image SEO (Alt Text, File Size, Naming Conventions)

 ## **Why Are Images Important in SEO**
-Images are a crucial component of SEO because they enhance user experience, improve engagement, and provide search engines with context about a webpage’s content.
+Images are a crucial component of SEO because they enhance user experience, improve engagement, and provide search engines with context about a webpage's content.
 Since search engines like Google cannot "see" images in the way humans do, they rely on text-based descriptions such as alt text, file names, and structured data to interpret visual content.
 Optimizing images properly can lead to better rankings, increased traffic, and improved accessibility.

 ## **Alt Text (Alternative Text)**
 - Alt text is a brief description of an image that helps search engines and screen readers understand the image's content.
 It plays a crucial role in accessibility, ensuring visually impaired users can interpret visual elements using screen readers.
 Additionally, well-crafted alt text can improve image search rankings and overall page SEO.
 - Include relevant keywords naturally.
 - Avoid generic alt text like `"image123.jpg"` or `"SEO graphic"`.

-### **Here’s the guidelines:**
+### **Here's the guidelines:**
-- Be Descriptive & Concise – Clearly describe the image’s content in a few words.
+- Be Descriptive & Concise – Clearly describe the image's content in a few words.
 - Include Relevant Keywords Naturally – Use SEO-friendly keywords without keyword stuffing.
 - Avoid Generic or Redundant Phrases – Avoid using text like "image of..." or "picture of..." unless necessary.
 - Do Not Use File Names as Alt Text – Descriptive alt text should be written separately from the file name.